How `if` logical judgment tags and `for` loop iteration tags control the conditional display and repeated display of content?

 {% endnavList %}

-Here, outer layerforLoop through the main navigation items, inner layerifConditionally judge whether each main navigation item hasNavList(Sub-navigation list).
-If there is, then through another inner layerforLoop through and display sub-navigation items.
+Here, outer layerforLoop through the main navigation items, inner layerifConditionally judge whether each main navigation item hasNavList(sub-navigation list).
+If there is, then go through another inner layer}forLoop through and display sub-navigation items.

 Another practical trick is to use the template tag's blank line removal feature.
-IniforforAdd before and after the tag-Characters that can be removed to eliminate the blank lines occupied by the tag, which is very useful for generating compact HTML code, especially when dealing with list items or inline elements:
+Iniforforadd before and after the tag.-The symbol, can remove the blank line occupied by the tag, which is very useful for generating compact HTML code, especially when dealing with list items or inline elements:

 {%- for item in archives %}